syncfusion-content/maui-docs/MAUI/StepProgressBar/events.md

 ## StepChanged

-The [`StepStatusChanged`]() event is triggered when changing the step view status.
+The [`StepStatusChanged`]() event is triggered when changed the step view status.
 The associated argument contains the following information.

 * [`sender`]() - Gets the details of a sender.
 * [`StepStatusChangedEventArgs`]() - Hold the step status changed event arguments.